CottageLabs/idfind/README.rst

 Up and running at http://idfind.cottagelabs.com

+Also look at examples folder in this repository.
+There's at least 1 little Python script which will take an arbitrary number of unknown strings and will then query IDFind programmatically and print out the results on the command line.
+You can read that code to see how you can start using/integrating IDFind into YOUR project quickly and easily!

 Install
 =======

 1. Install stuff:
+   * Python_ (2.7+ preferable; NOT TESTED on 3.x)
    * ElasticSearch_ (0.19 series) (tested and should run on 0.17 and up)

 2. [optional] Create a virtualenv and enable it::